gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 The following design decisions are explicitly identified as material for the technical article series:

 - **Structured context vs. JSON:** The current implementation uses a plain-text structured format for the user message.
 An experiment comparing this to a JSON-formatted context is planned and will be written about.
+     - Determine how to send data to Claude, plain text is more natural and relevant to the model's training data, but JSON is more precise
+     - Cost increase from using JSON format due to increased number of keys
 - **Data freshness disclosure:** Claude is instructed to surface data staleness.
-Testing whether it reliably does so — and what happens when it does not — is article material.
+Testing whether it reliably does so, and what happens when it does not.
+     - Choosing how often condition data age is displayed
+     - Ensuring Claude reliability notes when data is old, and finding out why it fails to do so when it does
+     - Prompt engineering suggestions to maximize system capabilities and avoid data errors
 - **Domain accuracy:** Claude has general fly fishing knowledge from training.
-Where it conflicts with the provided hatch data or catch history, which does it weight?
+Where it conflicts with the provided hatch data or catch history, which does it weigh?
 Testing and documenting specific cases is planned.
+     - Finding the balance between user-input data and Claude's inherent fly fishing knowledge
+     - Determining when/how often/ why Claude will override recent data with its general knowledge
 - **Streaming upgrade:** The decision to start non-streaming and upgrade later provides a before/after implementation comparison worth documenting.
+     - Start without streaming for minimum time and space complexity
+     - Determine what changes in code after changing to streaming
+     - Analyzing perceived and actual performance, alongside concrete data
 ---

 ## 6. System Architecture and Repository Structure